Tricia Walker: Publishing Benedict's Brother

 It was 16 August when Walker published the first post – the month that coincides with the opening chapter of the book that begins in August and finishes in January.
 Her only means of promoting her blog was an email sent to 30 friends.
 While she kept adding new posts, she steadily gained a stream of dedicated worldwide Blogger followers.
 Her mother was proofreading the content and her sister was editing it.

 The entire book was published on Walker's blog between August 2006 to January 2007.
 Readers of the blog encouraged her to publish a book version.

 She decided to apply to the Arts Council England which gave her £5000 to launch the paperback of Benedict's Brother.
 The book was published by Coppice Publishing in Yorkshire.
 The first print run of 1000 copies sold out in six months.

 In December 2007, the year it was first released, Benedict's Brother was awarded a Book of the Year selection by Publishing News.
-The book was also the biggest-selling launch for an unknown debut author for Borders UK in 2007.
+The book was also the biggest-selling launch for an unknown debut author for Borders in 2007.

 The eBook of Benedict's Brother was launched on 18 November 2013 on all major online platforms and a special commemorative edition launched in 2015 in partnership with The Royal British Legion charity.